Six Current Student-Athletes Lead U-M's Pan Am Games Contingent

 During her tenure at Alabama, Fowler guided nearly 30 student-athletes to All-America status and produced one national champion, one NCAA Top 8 Award winner, more than 40 All-SEC selections and more than 100 SEC Academic Honor Roll members.

-Most recently, Fowler directed Alabama's Wilamena Hopkins to the 2011 SEC Indoor shot put title.
+While directing the Crimson Tide, Fowler directed Alabama's Wilamena Hopkins to the 2011 SEC Indoor shot put title.

 Fowler began her illustrious career as a champion shot putter at Northeastern University, where she was a nine-time All-American.
 Her career as a student-athlete peaked when she won the 1982 AIAW (the NCAA's predecessor) National Outdoor title.
 Fowler remains the record holder in the shot put at Northeastern with a mark of 53-11.